parameter

 1. A value kept constant during an experiment, equation, calculation or similar, but varied over other versions of the experiment, equation, calculation, etc.

-2. (sciences) a variable that describes some system (material, object, event etc.) or some aspect thereof
+2. (sciences) A variable that describes a property or characteristic of some system (material, object, event etc.) or some aspect thereof.

-3. (programming) An input variable of a procedure definition, that gets an actual value (argument) at execution time (formal parameter).
+3. (programming) An input variable of a function definition, that gets an actual value (argument) at execution time.

-4. (programming) An actual value given to such a formal parameter (argument or actual parameter).
+4. (programming, loosely) An actual value given to such a formal parameter.

 5. A characteristic or feature that distinguishes something from others.